The Science of Fish Tagging: A Guide to Tracking Fish Movements

 There are several types of fish tags, each suited to different research needs.
 The following blog provides an overview of a few popular methods, empowering fisheries advocates to participate more effectively in research conversations:

-Floy tags are a straightforward and cost-effective way to tag fish, helping scientists track individual fish over time.
+Spaghetti tags are a straightforward and cost-effective way to tag fish, helping scientists track individual fish over time.
 These tags are small, wire-like structures injected into the fish, typically near the dorsal fin, to be visible if recaptured in the future.
 Also known as spaghetti tags, they are usually made of plastic with a unique code or color to identify individual fish and specific tagging programs.

-Floy tagging helps researchers gather data on fish movement, growth rates, and population trends by providing a simple method of identification without requiring complex technology.
+These tags help researchers gather data on fish movement, growth rates, and population trends by providing a simple method of identification without requiring complex technology.

 Guides & anglers have deployed almost 1000 Floy tags through the ASGA Coastal Pelagics Tagging Program.

-The advantages of Floy tags include their simplicity and low cost, making them accessible for large-scale tagging projects.
+The advantages of spaghetti tags include their simplicity and low cost, making them accessible for large-scale tagging projects.
 However, they do have limitations, such as relying on recapture for data collection and possible tag loss over time.
-In simple terms, Floy tags don’t teach you anything unless they’re recaptured, at which point you can get information relative to two points in time—deployment and recapture.
+In simple terms, spaghetti tags don’t teach you anything unless they’re recaptured, at which point you can get information relative to two points in time—deployment and recapture.
 Even so, we are left with many questions about what happened between those two points.

 Acoustic Tags